AlexandruPrimac/Aspect-Based-Sentiment-Analysis-Project/README.md

 ## Project Overview

 Aspect-Based Sentiment Analysis (ABSA) identifies *specific aspects* of a text (e.g., *“battery life”*, *“service”*) and determines the *sentiment polarity* (positive / negative / neutral) for each.
-This project explores three distinct methodologies — from rule-based to deep learning to large language models — and compares their tradeoffs in **accuracy, interpretability, and robustness**.
+This project explores three distinct methodologies, from rule-based to deep learning to large language models, and compares their tradeoffs in **accuracy, interpretability, and robustness**.

 ---